Welcome to Park and St Francis Surgery

 Attending your appointment

-Please do not attend the surgery unless you have been given a face to face appointment.
+We kindly ask that you do not enter the surgery unless you have been given a face to face appointment.

 Only the patient is to come into the building (one adult is permitted to accompany a child or vulnerable person).